keyr-syntax/Blog-platform/README.md

 See deployed website here--> https://syntax-blog-platform-project.keyrunasir.com/

-Use the following credentials if necessary username = Admin, email= admin@gmail.com, password= admin
+Use the following credentials if necessary username = syntax blog, email= syntax@gmail.com, password= admin

 The blog platform has included all Must-Have Features, Bonus Features as well as additional Extra Features.